Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 - It effectively reduces load on the backend servers, as a cache hit results in the server not being queried.
-This can be done with zero modification of the upstream server's code which may be handy when dealing with legacy or non controllable applications.
+This can be done with zero modification of the upstream server's code which may be handy when dealing with legacy or non-controllable applications.
 - It leaves control in your hands.
 A disadvantage of caching on the clients' devices is that if you make a mistake (setting a client cache time limit too high for example), clients may be left with stale data and wrongly not